 This web page shows only a small excerpt of our Cammiss research.
 Another 145 words (10 lines of text) covering the years 1510, 1600, 1543, 1617, 1641, 1648, 1614, 1658, 1678, 1673, 1702, 1689, 1702, 1688, 1735, 1713, 1715, 1716 and 1734 are included under the topic Early Cammiss History in all our PDF Extended History products and printed products wherever possible.

 Cammiss Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
-The name has been spelled Kenys, Kemeys, Kemish, Kemis, Keymich and others.
+The name has been spelled Kenys, Kemeys, Kemish, Kemis, Keymich, Camois and many more.

 Early Notables of the Cammiss family (pre 1700)